 You can manage the pages on your website via the Pages menu in the left sidebar.
 This menu is visible while working in Site Builder and can be easily accessed anytime.

 For the most part, you probably find the standard pages more than adequate for your website.

-If, however, you'd like to add some custom content of your own, then you can do so by adding new pages.
-Clicking on the Pages link in the left sidebar slides out the page edit window.
+If, however, you'd like to add some custom content of your own, you can do so by adding new pages.
+Clicking on the Pages link in the left sidebar opens the edit window.

-You can return to the main menu at any time by clicking on the small arrow icon in the top left corner of the edit window, as highlighted in the image below.
+You can return to the main menu anytime by clicking on the small arrow icon in the top left corner of the edit window, as highlighted in the image below.

-Any pages that are published and therefore visible on your website are displayed in the pages edit window (1).
-Any pages that are unpublished and therefore not visible on your website are displayed below these (2).
+Any pages that are published and, therefore, visible on your website are displayed in the pages edit window (1).
+Unpublished pages not visible on your website are displayed below (2).

 Steps to Create a New Page

-1. Click on the + Add New Page link in the page edit window (see image above).
+1. Click the + Add New Page link in the page edit window (see image above).